Children’s Ministry

 This is a common question–and a good one!
 Many of us are new to this way of including children in our gathering.

-Likewise, we would encourage all children who have not been baptized to come forward to receive a blessing.
-This is a sign that they are still welcome participants in our church, and that we long to see them join God’s family through baptism.
+Likewise, we would encourage all children who have not been baptized to come forward to receive a blessing; a sign that they are welcome participants in our church.

 If you have any questions, you can contact Pastor Max.

 The Rockford Mission is a plant of Cornerstone Tulsa.
-We are a part of Churches for the Sake of Others (C4SO), a diocese of the Anglican Church in North America, which is built on five key values: Kingdom, Spirit, Formation, Mission, and Sacrament.
+We are a part of Churches for the Sake of Others (C4SO), which is built on five key values: Kingdom, Spirit, Formation, Mission, and Sacrament.